Samurai In Love

 One day, the lord was visited by a neighboring lord.
 They were to meet about an alliance through marriage.
 Yoshi’s lord did not have a son to marry the visiting lord’s daughter, so he promised him one of his highest-ranking men.
 The lord and his daughter had come to pick one or rather he would do the picking and she’d have to deal with whomever he picked.

 Yoshi was at the side of his lord when the potential allies arrived.
 The other lord was like his, a wiser and older man, who had his own high-ranking samurais to serve him.
 His daughter, though, caught Yoshi off guard.
-He had expected a young woman who was just coming of age, not one who was like he in his late twenties.
-Most of the women of this high-class had married by his age.
+He had expected a young woman who was just coming of age, not one who was like him in his late twenties.
+Most of the women of this high of class had married by that age.

 To Yoshi’s secret delight, he had been asked to be Asuka’s bodyguard and take her to see the surrounding lands while the lords talked over the details of the would-be arranged marriage.
 Yoshi decided to take her to see the gardens, and she fell in love with them.
 The flowers that dotted the landscape and the trees that shaded them from the sun created a beautiful sight.

 Afterwards, he showed her around the farmlands, where the subject of the man-eating tiger came up.

 “No one has tried to stop it?”
 Asuka asked as they walked together across the farmlands, and some farmers politely allowed her to taste their crops.